JustWhit3/JustWhit3/README.md

 <h3 align="center">:information_source: Some info :information_source:</h3>

-I'm a particle physics PhD student at University of Bologna and associate member of INFN.
-I am currently working for the ATLAS experiment at CERN.
-My research topics are related to top quark physics analyses and offline data analysis for the ATLAS RPC detector.
-My working projects are hosted on [GitLab](https://gitlab.cern.ch/users/gbianco/projects), while my personal projects stay here, on GitHub.
+I'm a PhD student in particle physics at the [University of Bologna](https://www.unibo.it/it) and associate member of [INFN](https://home.infn.it/it/).
+I am currently working for the [ATLAS detector](https://atlas.cern/) experiment at [CERN](https://home.cern/).
+My research topics are related to the following fields:

+- Investigation of top-quark properties through the analysis of data sampled by the ATLAS detector.
+- Usage of quantum computing to boost particle physics researches.
+- Development of software tools to monitor the ALTAS RPC detector performance using the DCS data.

+During my free time I am also an active open-source developer:

 - 📫 To contact me send an [**email**](mailto:gianluca.bianco4@unibo.it).
 - 💬 For collaborations send a **pull request** or **fork** one of my repo.